emissary-ingress/emissary/reference/pro/authentication.md

 re-authorize the user; it would be like the logout never even happened.

-To solve this, Ambassador Pro can use [OpenID Connect Session Management][oidc-session] to perform an "RP-Initiated Logout", where Ambassador Pro (the OpenID Connect "Relying Party" or "RP") communicates directly with Identity Providers that support OpenID Connect Session Management, to properly log out the user.
+To solve this, Ambassador Edge Stack can use [OpenID Connect Session Management][oidc-session] to perform an "RP-Initiated Logout", where Ambassador Edge Stack (the OpenID Connect "Relying Party" or "RP") communicates directly with Identity Providers that support OpenID Connect Session Management, to properly log out the user.
 Unfortunately, many Identity Providers do not support OpenID Connect